owaits/ScreenMonkey.Help/reference/clipTypes/WebBrowserClip.md

 - By right clicking on the clip icon and choosing 'Edit/Cue'
 - By using the [live monitor](../toolbar/preview.md)

 In either case you now have access to a fully functional web browser inside Screen Monkey.
 As you click on links and nagivate the website the output will update.
 There are two arrows to the left of the text field where you typed the URL.
 These arrows allow you to move backward and forward just like the navigation buttons in any browser.
+If you need to force the output to update you can click the 'Live' button to the right of the website address.

 ![](../../images/clip-webbrowser-preview.png)